-As a result of our audit procedures, we identified findings relating to specific processes that were subject to review.
-These findings are detailed further below and organized by condition, criteria, cause, effect, and recommended corrective action.
+As a result of our audit procedures findings, if any, are detailed further below and organized by condition, criteria, cause, effect, and recommended corrective action.

 CMS Rule 9957 generally requires state-based Exchanges to perform oversight and financial integrity activities over Exchange operations, keep an accurate accounting of receipts and expenditures, and perform monitoring and reporting activities on Exchange-related activities.
-Eide Bailly identified processes through our walk-throughs with CCA process owners and identified gaps based on process objectives and associated risks.
-We tested identified processes and oversight activities within the audit scope and identified several findings indicating process deficiencies.
-These deficiencies could increase CCA's risks of ineffective oversight and program integrity practices.
+Eide Bailly identified processes through our walk-throughs with CCA process owners and identified gaps based on process objectives and associated risks, if any.